-“I just made the most major tweet of my life,” said my husband, David, to me earlier this week.
+“I just made the most major tweet of my life,” said David Dellanave to me earlier this week.
 (Why he rails against using “tweet” as a verb I do not know, but it always cracks me up.)

 “But,” he continued, “I don’t know if anyone is going get exactly how important this concept is for making training progress.”

 “Lemme see,” I said, grabbing his phone.
 “Oh wow…this is major.”